To me, breakout trading is one of the best setups and trading strategies.

 Stock Market vs. Crypto Market Breakout Strategies

-Be careful — crypto can have massive swings.
-I’ve traded some crypto stocks but I don’t trade the actual currency.
-A few of my students are really into crypto trading and they tell me the same patterns from penny stock trading apply to crypto.
+But be careful — crypto can have massive swings.
+I’ve traded some crypto stocks, but I don’t trade the actual currency.
+I like to focus on stocks.
+A few of my students are really into crypto trading, applying penny stock patterns to altcoins…

 How to Implement a Breakout Trading Strategy

-As with all the strategies I teach, breakout trading should be clearly planned out.
-You should know what you’ll do in every situation before you go into the trade.
-I hope this becomes a mantra for you: Plan every trade and follow your plan.
+Like all the strategies I teach, you need a plan for breakout trading.
+You should know what you’ll do in every situation before you enter the trade.
+Going into a trade without a plan is a recipe for failure.

 Risk Management Strategy for Traders

 Risk management is critical for all traders — but too many newbies overlook it.